Hoploclonia gecko: Description

 The insects, wingless in both sexes, have typical spines on their bodies like all representatives of this genus.
 In the 30 to 35 mm long males, these are located in pairs on the head and the thorax, but not on the abdomen.
 The pair of spines on the pronotum is forked.
 Adult males are dominated by a dark, mostly black-brown basic color with a bright yellow-orange to red longitudinal line, which extends from the rear edge of the pronotum to the middle of the abdomen.
-As with the other representatives of the genus, the areas around the coxae, as well as the distal ends of the femurs and the proximal ends of the tibae, ie the knee area, colored light yellow to orange.
+As with the other representatives of the genus, the areas around the coxae, as well as the distal ends of the femurs and the proximal ends of the tibae, i.e. the knee area, colored light yellow to orange.

 The females are 40 to 50 mm long.
 They can be colored more or less high-contrast light, dark or red-brown.
 They have clear spines on the thorax.
 On the mesothorax the first pair of spines forms a flat triangle, very broad at the base, which is much more pronounced than in other Hoploclonia species.
 Overall, they are very robust from the habitus.
 The relatively short abdomen is plump in egg-laying females and approximately cylindrical in cross-section.
 The end of the abdomen is formed by a short ovipositor, which is used to lay the eggs in the ground.